ai2cm/fv3net/.environment-scripts/README.md

 installed, but it is supported in Docker); and finally `$CONDA_ENV` is the name of the conda environment you would like to create (it must not exist already).

-## Activating the prognostic run environment
+## Activating the prognostic run environment on Gaea

 Once the prognostic run environment is installed, to activate it source the `.environment-scripts/activate_environment.sh` script.
 This will activate the